cmagnuson0489/cmagnuson0489/README.md

-visitor-  Hello, I am Chris.
+-  Hello, I am Chris.
 I love to code and work on new projects in my free time.
 -  I am interested in Software Engineering roles in Southern California as well as the West Coast and Texas.
 -  I am interested in working on new and exciting projects and learning new things.
 -  My core programming languages are C++ and C# and I have been programming in these languages for close to three years.